If you can't find the information you are looking for, contact Fraternity & Sorority Life.

 Will my academics be compromised if I join a fraternity and sorority chapter?

 Academic achievement is a number one priority for students in fraternities and sororities.
 When students join a Fraternity & Sorority Life organization, they become part of a larger group of students who value their academic goals at Carnegie Mellon University.
-In order to join a chapter, individuals are required to have a minimum grade point average.
+The Fall 2020 Greek Report reveals an average GPA of 3.53 for all Fraternity and Sorority Life members.
 Additionally, every fraternity and sorority has a scholarship officer who initiates programs within the chapter to encourage high academic achievement.
 The scholarship officers of each chapter provide various resources for members, such as tutoring, educational programs, and awards and recognition.

 What kind of community service and philanthropies do Fraternity & Sorority Life organizations participate in?